-15. Employee benefits
+14. Employee benefits

 The Company maintains defined benefit plans that provide pension and other post-employment benefits to employees.
 Long-term employee benefit plans provide accumulating sick leave benefits (vested and non-vesting), LTD benefits and long-term executive incentive plan benefits.
-Pension (other than the supplemental pension plan) and LTD benefits are funded.
+Registered pension plan (other than the supplemental pension plan) and LTD benefits are funded.
+The supplemental pension plan is unfunded though, effective April 2023, partially secured through a letter of credit facility.
 Other post-employment benefits and other long-term employee benefits are not funded.
 The Company has recorded net defined pension and other post-employment benefits expenses as follows: